Regulatory Investigations and Enforcement Defense

 While serving as zealous advocates, our attorneys are still able to maintain professional and courteous relationships with the regulators and various authorities leading such inquiries and investigations.
 Our firm has successfully represented clients in all aspects of regulatory defense including in on-the-record interviews (“OTRs”), sit-downs with regulators, responding to requests for information, producing responsive documents, responding to Wells Notices, negotiation of favorable settlements, and civil trials or administrative hearings if the matter is unable to be favorably resolved.
 For example, a FINRA disciplinary action that goes to hearing is heard by a panel which is chaired by a professional hearing officer and includes two industry representatives.
 The FINRA panel uses FINRA’s Sanction Guidelines to determine any sanctions it may deem appropriate and issues a written decision explaining the basis for its decision.
 Examples of potential FINRA sanctions in disciplinary matters brought by FINRA include limitations or modifications of a registered representative’s business activities, functions and operations, fines, censures, suspension for a defined period or contingent on the performance of a particular act, permanent lifetime bar from associating with a firm in any or all capacities, and expulsion of a firm from FINRA membership.

 Our firm has the experience to defend clients who are the subject of government or regulatory investigations.
-The attorneys at Lax & Neville know when it is in their client’s best interest to negotiate a settlement as opposed to go to a hearing.
+Our team at Lax & Neville know when it is in their client’s best interest to negotiate a settlement as opposed to go to a hearing.

 If you or your firm has a regulatory matter, please contact Lax & Neville LLP to speak to an attorney experienced in regulatory defense matters.